thepopeofpoland/SeniorCapstone/README.md

 To install SQLAlchemy enter `pip install SQLAlchemy` into a terminal.
 To verify that it is installed correctly, open a python terminal and enter `import sqlalchemy` hit enter, and then enter `sqlalchemy.__version__`.
 This will show the version you have installed.

+## GUI layout
+The GUI is laid out with a square format.
+The top two fields are text input fields for the user to add information necessary to make a reservation, delete a reservation, add a new family to the database, or update a family in the database.
+Next down there are the two buttons that control the addition of and modification of a family in the database.
+Below that are the buttons to create or delete a reservation date.
+Next comes the fault field which will display any faults the user causes such as a faulty name or improper character for the number of members in the family.
+The last line contains the calendar display that shows all of the reservations and allows for the selection of dates for reserving and deleting dates.
+Next to the calendar is the window that displays who has reservations for the date selected.